sanjograj1/FlexU-SocialMedia-MERN/README.md

 # SocialMediaMERNSTACK
-Welcome to the MERN Social Media App repository!
+Welcome to the FLEX-U!
 This project is a full-fledged social media platform developed using the MERN stack (MongoDB, Express.js, React, and Node.js).
 It encompasses a wide range of features that you'd expect from a typical social media application, including user authentication, image sharing, comments, likes, follows, in-app messaging, user profiles, trending searches, and much more.

 ->Features